bentedder/spSlider/README.md

 });
 ```

-All options for the swiper can be found in the table below, or on the [iDangerous Swiper website](http://www.idangero.us/sliders/swiper/api.php).
+All options for the iDangerous swiper can be found on the [iDangerous Swiper website](http://www.idangero.us/sliders/swiper/api.php).

 Note, the listName is notoriously hard to figure out in SharePoint.
 It's always best to create a list without any spaces in the name.
 Then after it is created you can go in and add space back to the name.
 You should use the non-spaced name for this plugin.